 The circumradius of a cyclic polygon is a radius of the circle inside which the polygon can be inscribed.
 Similarly, the circumradius of a polyhedron is the radius of a circumsphere touching each of the polyhedron's vertices, if such a sphere exists.
 Every triangle and every tetrahedron has a circumradius, but not all polygons or polyhedra do.
-However, regular polygons and regular polyhedra posses a circumradius.
+However, regular polygons and regular polyhedra possess a circumradius.

 The following table summarizes the inradii from some nonregular circumscriptable polygons.